microsoft/vscode-docs/api/ux-guidelines/activity-bar.md

 # Activity Bar

 The Activity Bar is a core navigation surface in VS Code.
-Extensions can contribute items to the Activity Bar that open [View Containers](/api/ux-guidelines/views#view-containers) in the Primary Sidebar.
+Extensions can contribute [View Containers](/api/ux-guidelines/views#view-containers) to the Activity Bar that appear as Activity Bar Items.
+Users can drag the item to other locations like the Panel to customize their layout.

 **✔️ Do**